MeerkatBoss/alpha_blending/README.md

 things are notable in this assembly code.

 Firstly, the compiler seems to get rid of the call to `combine_pixels` entirely, inlining this function.
-This clearly presents a performance gain, as no time is spent on calling and returning from the helper function.
+This can significantly improve performance, as no time is spent on calling and returning from the helper function.

 Secondly, the compiler successfully utilizes the vectorized instructions in the optimized code.
-However, it avoids using the larger `zmm` registers, using the smaller (by a factor of 4) `xmm` registers.
+However, it avoids using the larger `zmm` registers, using the smaller (by a factor of 4) `xmm` ones.
 While this does speed up the program execution, we have already seen, that a greater degree of parallelism can be achieved with `zmm` registers.

 Lastly, the code compiled with `-O3` optimization level is much larger than both previous examples.
-The large code size is detrimental to the program locality, which can worsen the program performance by increasing the total number of instruction cache misses per cycle iteration.
+The large code size decreases the program locality, which might lead to poor program performance due to the higher amount of instruction cache misses per cycle iteration.

 ## Conclusions